Frequently Asked Questions

 Where do I send my transcript?
 Does it need to be a hard copy?

 We will accept both hard-copy official transcripts as well as digital copies, provided that they are sent to us by the institution that you previously attended and are indeed official copies.
-You can send digital transcripts to firstname.lastname@example.org and hard-copy transcripts can be addressed to the Office of Undergraduate Admissions, 100 Funkhouser Building, Lexington, KY 40506-0054.
+Have digital transcripts sent to firstname.lastname@example.org and hard-copy transcripts can be addressed to the Office of Undergraduate Admissions, 100 Funkhouser Building, Lexington, KY 40506-0054.

 How can I check my application status?